This Pumpkin Hot Chocolate is made with REAL pumpkin puree, lots of toasty warm spices and orange zest for a drink that tastes like fall in a cup!

 Pumpkin Hot Chocolate

-1/2 cup canned pumpkin puree (not pumpkin pie filling)
+- 1/2 cup canned pumpkin puree, not pumpkin pie filling

-1 cinnamon stick
+- 1 cinnamon stick

-6 whole cloves, slightly crushed
+- 6 whole cloves, slightly crushed

 - 1 tbsp candied ginger, chopped

-1 vanilla bean, split lengthwise
+- 1 vanilla bean, split lengthwise

-pinch sea salt
+- Pinch of sea salt

-2 tbsp brown sugar (more or less to taste)
+- 2 tbsp brown sugar, more or less to taste

-Place the milk in a small saucepan over medium-low heat, and add the pumpkin, cinnamon stick, cloves, chopped candied ginger, orange zest, and vanilla bean.
+- Place the milk in a small saucepan over medium-low heat, and add the pumpkin, cinnamon stick, cloves, chopped candied ginger, orange zest, and vanilla bean.
 Slowly heat the milk and bring it to a simmer, so that bubbles are forming around the edges but it never comes to a boil.

-Remove the pan from the heat and cover it with a lid to allow the flavors to infuse for at least 30 minutes.
+- Remove the pan from the heat and cover it with a lid to allow the flavors to infuse for at least 30 minutes.
 If you have more time, you can let it infuse longer, even overnight.
 Just make sure to refrigerate the milk if it sits out longer than an hour or so.

 - When you’re ready to finish the hot chocolate, strain the milk mixture into a clean saucepan, discarding the solids.
 Bring the milk back up to a simmer, then remove the pan from the heat.

 - Whisk gently until the chocolate dissolves and the mixture is completely smooth.
 Taste the hot chocolate, and add brown sugar as needed.
 Depending on the sweetness of your chocolate and your personal taste, you might want more or less sugar than the recipe calls for.

-Pour into small mugs to serve, and garnish with whipped cream, marshmallows, chocolate shavings, or a dash of cinnamon.
+- Pour into small mugs to serve, and garnish with whipped cream, marshmallows, chocolate shavings, or a dash of cinnamon.